emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Some large projects generate executables and run them in order to generate input for later parts of the build process (for example, a parser may be built and then run on a grammar, which then generates C/C++ code that implements that grammar).
 This sort of build process causes problems when using Emscripten because you cannot directly run the code you are generating.

 The simplest solution is usually to build the project twice: once natively, and once to JavaScript.
-When the JavaScript build procedure fails because a generated executable is not present, you then copy that executable from the native build, and continue to build normally.
+When the JavaScript build procedure fails because a generated executable is not present, you can then copy that executable from the native build, and continue to build normally.
 This approach was successfully used for compiling Python (see `tests/python/readme.md <https://github.com/kripken/emscripten/blob/master/tests/python/readme.md>`_ for more details).

 In some cases it makes sense to modify the build scripts so that they build the generated executable natively.
 For example, this can be done by specifying two compilers in the build scripts, *emcc* and *gcc*, and using *gcc* just for generated executables.
-However, this can be more complicated than the previous solution because you need to modify the project build scripts, and you may need to work around cases where code is compiled and used both for the final result and for a generated executable.
+However, this can be more complicated than the previous solution because you need to modify the project build scripts, and you may have to work around cases where code is compiled and used both for the final result and for a generated executable.

 Dynamic linking